 Get Professional Help

 If you think your teen may be depressed, the first step is to get help.
 Depression isn’t likely to go away on its own and you should get an accurate diagnosis.
-A mental health clinician can do an assessment and provide you with recommendations for care.
+A mental health clinician can do an assessment and provide you with care recommendations.

 In addition to counseling, a treatment plan may include medication.
 Not every teen needs antidepressant medications, though antidepressants certainly have their time and place.